M&A Community logo

 8. Creating a purchase and sale agreement

-After the completion of due diligence and in case no major issues were found, the sides of the deal create the final definitive agreement.
+After completing due diligence and finding no major issues, the parties to the deal draft the final definitive agreement.
 It includes details on the type of purchase agreement they’re entering (stock or asset purchase).

 9. Creating the final financing strategy

-As a part of the final agreement, an acquirer also creates the final financing strategy that provides details on the options for deal financing.
+As part of the final agreement, an acquirer also develops the final financing strategy, which provides details on the financing options for the deal.

 10. Deal closure and integration

-After the official deal closure, parties can start working on the integration of the two firms into one.
+After the official deal closure, the parties can begin integrating the two firms into a single entity.
 This takes a lot of time and planning in many areas—finances, culture, roles and responsibilities, corporate structure, etc.

-The integration of an acquirer and acquired company into one is an ongoing process that requires thorough attention and evaluation for many months and even years.
-Often, a merger and acquisition playbook is created for a successful integration.
+The Integration of the acquiring and target companies is an ongoing process that requires thorough attention and evaluation over many months and even years.
+Often, a merger-and-acquisition playbook is created to ensure a successful integration.

 10 sell-side stages of mergers and acquisitions

-The phases of the sell-side process during mergers and acquisitions are the same, though the steps in each phase slightly differ from the buy-side.
+The phases of the sell-side M&A process are the same, though the steps in each phase differ slightly from those on the buy side.

 Preparation and planning: